resources & news

 About the Survey

-Data Analysis: The salary ranges marked by CHPs on the completed survey forms were rounded to the midpoints of those ranges before statistical analyses were performed.
-For example, if a CHP marked the salary range $150,000 to $152,499; their salary was rounded to the midpoint value of $151,250.
+Data Analysis: The salary ranges marked by CHPs on completed survey forms were rounded to the midpoints of those ranges before statistical analyses were performed.
+For example, if a CHP marked the salary range $150,000 to $152,499, their salary was rounded to the midpoint value of $151,250.

 Read CHP Corner